openstack/tempest/README.rst

 Python 3.x
 ----------

-Starting during the Pike cycle Tempest has a gating CI job that runs tempest with Python 3.
-Any tempest release after 15.0.0 should fully support running under Python 3 as well as Python 2.7.
+Starting during the Pike cycle Tempest has a gating CI job that runs Tempest with Python 3.
+Any Tempest release after 15.0.0 should fully support running under Python 3 as well as Python 2.7.

 Legacy run method